britram/rains-prototype/draft-trammell-rains-protocol.md

 be verified from the chain of authorities specified by the name and context on the assertion; integrity protection is built into the information model.
-The infrastructure key object type allows keys to be associated with RAINS (oracle) servers in addition to zone authorities, which allows a client to delegate integrity verification of assertions to a trusted oracle (see
+The infrastructure key object type allows keys to be associated with RAINS servers in addition to zone authorities, which allows a client to delegate integrity verification of assertions to a trusted query service (see
 {{protocol-client}}).

 Since the job of an Internet naming service is to provide publicly-available